Applications are now open!

 - Click on the link below for the full application

 Click here to open the application in a new window.

 Click here to read over our Frequently Asked Questions.

 Last year, over 600 people came our to enjoy our very first showcase at the Historic Warnors Theatre.
 Below our last year’s winners of The Big Tell Showcase:

 The Central Valley Community Foundation (CVCF) distributes annual grants combining both donor-restricted legacies and CVCF’s own discretionary funds.
 Competitive grants provide an opportunity for local agencies to seek funding to support new programming, expand audience outreach, develop new materials and engage the next generation of artists, donors, leaders, and supporters.

-Our 2017 Arts and Culture grant cycle is focused on storytelling through film.
-This year we began The Big Tell: a film contest featuring undiscovered stories from California’s great Central Valley.
+Our 2017 Arts and Culture grant cycle focused on storytelling through film, which led us to create The Big Tell: a film contest featuring undiscovered stories from California’s great Central Valley.

 We also offered a series of workshops and panel discussions for area filmmakers.
 Be sure to follow us on Facebook, Twitter, LinkedIn, and Instagram for photos of The Big Tell Showcase and YouTube to see the 10 amazing mini docs that were showcased.

 We are so grateful to Community Media Access Collaborative (CMAC) for their partnership on The Big Tell.
 All local and aspiring filmmakers can become members of CMAC for access to training and tools including production studio, private editing suites, meeting rooms, classroom space, and a computer lab, along with a variety of portable production gear.
 Please visit www.cmac.tv to learn more about available resources.